-The School District is governed by an elected seven-member Board of Education.
+The School is governed by an elected seven-member Board of Education.
 The accompanying financial statements have been prepared in accordance with criteria established by the Governmental Accounting Standards Board for determining the various governmental organizations to be included in the reporting entity.
-These criteria include significant operational financial relationships that determine which of the governmental organizations are a part of the School Districts' reporting entity, and which organizations are legally separate, component units of the school district.
-Based on the application of the criteria, the School District does not contain any component units.
+These criteria include significant operational financial relationships that determine which of the governmental organizations are a part of the School's reporting entity, and which organizations are legally separate, component units of the School.
+Based on the application of the criteria, the School does not contain any component units.

-District-wide and Fund Financial Statements
+Government-wide and Fund Financial Statements

-The district-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the government.
+The Government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the government.
 For the most part, the effect of interfund activity has been removed from these statements.
-The district-wide statements report governmental activities, which normally are supported by taxes and intergovernmental revenues.
+The government-wide statements report governmental activities, which normally are supported by taxes and intergovernmental revenues.